© David Begley 2021

 Below: After gardening we took to the lawn for ink colour-mixing.
 The children carefully mixed and painted colour swatches.
 Primaries first, followed by violets, oranges and greens and these speckled with the first of the afternoon’s rain.
 Soon pink pools ran into the lawn, peacock blue sluiced over our sheep's wool and we made a dash indoors.

 For six Fridays the ground has been parched.
 We spoke about drought last week:

 ‘We lost a ram to the heat last summer.’

 I had an idea: To experience the importance of gathering water as a medieval, the senior pupils would walk down to the River Bann, learn of its history, flora and fauna, and in the afternoon sun, identify and draw edibles, medicinals, and the four arched Doran’s bridge.
 After, they would bucket water safely at the bank, take it back to the school to feed the garden, and keep a jarful to prepare oak gall ink.
-None of us would jump in, nor drink from the river.

 Back in the classroom we measured our catch: 34 litres of river water.

 I began to prepare oak gall ink.
 The pestle and mortar was popular.
 Children were full of questions.
 We discussed the additional ingredients: salt, vinegar, clove, and gum (sap).
 A boy recognises my blob of resin.
 He has seen it on pine trees.